gazebosim/gz-utils/README.md

 # Features

-Ignition Utils provides a wide range of functionality, including:
+Gazebo Utils provides a wide range of functionality, including:

 * A helper class to implement the PIMPL pattern
 * A command line parsing utility (vendored [CLI11](https://github.com/CLIUtils/CLI11/))